paramraghavan/cookbook/main_dishes/kung_pao_tofu.md

 Adjust if needed:

 * More soy sauce → saltier
-* A few drops white vinegar → tangier
+* A few drops Chinkiang or white vinegar → tangier
 * A little sugar → sweeter
 * More dried chili or chili flakes → spicier